sheng09/PHYS3070-2020/Week2/Lab1.md

-PHYS3070 Lab1 - Location of a local earthquake
+PHYS3070 Lab1 - Location of a Local Earthquake
 ==============================================

 In this lab, we examine sets of digital seismograms recorded at different stations